 I became a teacher due to my insatiable appetite for literature, language and ideas.
 Ideally my match would have similar interests and if you enjoy reading, writing, deep conversations about philosophy, truth and beauty, we would probably get along famously.
 But since I believe in balance, I also love to run, hike, swim.
 I am in no way an extreme runner, but I’ve really grown to enjoy my 3-4 runs a week, and I am looking to run another ½ marathon in early Fall, so a running partner would be a wonderful bonus in a new relationship.

-I also embrace the spiritual component of living, and while religious ideas are probably too difficult to explain/entertain in a profile, I will say that my Christian faith is important to me, and I do try to live a moral life.
+I also embrace the spiritual component of living, and while religious ideas are probably too difficult to explain/entertain in a profile, and that I'm not one to foist my beliefs upon others, I will say that my Christian faith is important to me, and I do try to live a moral life.
 One of my favorite lesson plans to teach my students involves Ben Franklin’s 13 virtues, and I am always reminded how simplicity and patience feature so prominently in being virtuous.
 I would add that humor and empathy are, for me, the most important attributes to cultivate in our world.

 One of the ways I feed my spiritual side is my vegetable garden.
 A few years ago I started with a few simple plants, but it has grown to include a veritable cornucopia: carrots, peppers, tomatoes, turnips, broccoli, cauliflower, garlic, lettuce, cucumbers, Spanish onions, some fresh herbs… If you enjoy fresh veggies, I’ll have plenty to share in the upcoming months.
 If you run a meat-packing plant, we’d be all set foodwise.